-Session Six: Independent Research Backgro und Social Stu- variety of Research I sion, students will continue to work with Educational Technology Standard 1.3.3 and dies Standards 5.2.2 and 5.4.2 as they select, assess, cite, and combine information from a sources.
-It is very important that students document all their research and ideas in the Notebook.
-You will base your evaluation of students' knowledge and skills with these the information students collect during this session.
-Original te ext from the Social Studies assessment is in bold .
-Prep Optional □ Pre-teach search strategies or methods to evaluate the credibility, validity, and potential bias of online sources.
-You could use a lesson from the Searching for Information or Evaluating Sources Materials □ Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
+In this session, students will continue to work with Educational Technology Standard 1.3.3 and Social Studies Standards 5.2.2 and 5.4.2 as they select, assess, cite, and combine information from a variety of sources.
+It is very important that students document all their research and ideas in the Research Notebook.
+You will base your evaluation of students' knowledge and skills with these targets on the information students collect during this session.

+0 Prep Optional Pre-teach search strategies or methods to evaluate the credibility, validity, and potential bias of online sources.
+You could use a lesson from the Searching for Information or Evaluating Sources section of Resources .
+Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
 (Be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology department or select other sources.) □ Research Notebook □ Web site evaluation tool □ Computers or devices for student use iiry Learning Plan (60 minutes or as needed for research) Individual Inquiry Engage Use a Think-Pair-Share activity to prompt thinking about search strategies.
-Have students reflect on their research question to identify sources that might provide information.
-Next, have students share their ideas with a partner and provide input on one another's search strategies.
+If blocked, contact your district's technology department or select Materials other sources.)
+Research Notebook Web site evaluation tool Computers or devices for student use Individual Inquiry Learning Plan (60 minutes or as needed for research) nbu Use a Think-Pair-Share activity to prompt thinking about search strategies. l li 1.
+Have students reflect on their research question to identify sources that might provide lua information. vic 2.
+Next, have students share their ideas with a partner and provide input on one another's ibt Engage search strategies. lı 3.
 Finally, ask for a few students to volunteer to share their research question.
-As each student reads their question, have the class suggest sources to find information about the question or ways to search for information (for example key terms and Boolean strategies).
+4. As each student reads their question, have the class suggest sources to find information about the question or ways to search for information (for example key terms and Boolean strategies).
 Remind students of the standards they are working toward for this session and restate the purpose of the assessment.
-Explore Have students conduct research with sources provided or they may find sources on their own.
+Have students conduct research with sources provided or they may find sources on their own.
 Have students analyze and evaluate each source for relevance to their research questions.
-Using their Research Notebook, students should keep track of Bibliographic information about the resources.
-Notes from sources that help answer the research question or sub-questions.
-How they located the information and why they judged the source as credible and valid.
-Teaching Tips and Accommodations Provide a scaffold or template can be provided for students who need more support with tracking their research.
-Extend Have students evaluate and revise, if necessary, their research question based on initial review of sources.
-Evaluate Provide feedback and/or have peers offer feedback about the research using the Scoring Guide or Student Checklist.
-In particular, look for evidence that students use digital tools, excerpt and paraphrase information, select relevant sources, use resources that are timely and have authority and record all of the information needed to construct a citation
+Using their Research Notebook, students should keep track of Explore Bibliographic information about the resources.
+Bronographic information about the resources.
+Notes from resources that help answer the research question or sub-questions.
+How they located the information and why they judged the source as credible and valid. - They mey located the miorination and why they judged the source as credible and valid.
+Teaching Tips and Accommodations Provide a scaffold or template can be provided for students who need more support with tracking their research. $\mathbf{F} \rightarrow 1$ Have students evaluate and revise, if necessary, their research question based on initial Extend review of sources.
+Provide feedback and/or have peers offer feedback about the research using the Scoring Guide Evolute or Student Checklist.
+In particular, look for evidence that students use digital tools, excerpt Evaluate and paraphrase information, select relevant sources, use resources that are timely and have authority, and record all of the information needed to construct a citation.

-Session Seven: Develop a Position
+- Session Seven: Develop a Position